rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 In 2024, we celebrated numerous achievements, including:

-* Welcoming 15 new members.
+* Welcoming fifteen new members.
 * Raising significant funds in support of the Rust ecosystem.
-* Dispensing over $400k in grants for community growth.
+* Dispensing over $400K in grants for community growth.
 * Hosting 650 Rustaceans at RustConf 2024.
 * Launching new engineering initiatives focused on improving Rust’s performance and security.